 Minutes later, talons brushed the curtain aside.
 The pale red light of the moon shown inside.
 Kerrfu entered.
 The crimson moon was at once snuffed out by the curtains closing.
 Invisible claws scraped the floor into empty echoes.

 The Empress whispered a low rumbling hum.
-Light emitted from a nearby power orb, illuminating a cathedral-sized room with its soft orange haze.
-Two monstrous shadows were cast upon a wall richly carved with prophesies from a distant past.
+Light emitted from a nearby power orb.
+It illuminated a cathedral-sized room with a soft orange haze.
+Two monstrous shadows were cast upon a wall richly carved with prophesies.

 Kerrfu’s shadow opened her sharp beak and sang, ‘I am well fed, dearest Empress and you?’

 The Empress waved her claw dismissively and opened her beak into a tense screech.
 ‘What is its name?’

 Kerrfu responded more subdued like a purr, ‘We found her in a nameless city inhabited by the soft ones.’